vinicius-glima/vinicius-glima.github.io/_posts/2020-04-03-stata-joint-test-factor-var.md

 ```

-Then we test the coefficients for each category implied by `rep78`
+Then we test the coefficients for each category implied by `rep78` by using `testparm`.

 ```
 . testparm(i.rep)